Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Lower Bounds on Savings

-\end{proof} Now, suppose $\Dist$ lies in $[0,1-\mdelta)$ and let $\gamma$ be $\frac{1-\Dist}{\mdelta}$, which makes $\theta$ equal to 0.
+Now, suppose $\Dist$ lies in $[0,1-\mdelta)$ and let $\gamma$ be $\frac{1-\Dist}{\mdelta}$, which makes $\theta$ equal to 0.
 This means that all the edges which lead to nodes that are inserted but not removed by \Dijkstra\ are in the set $L_\theta'$.
-So the size of $|L_\theta'|$ is exactly equal to the number of nodes which are inserted but never removed in \Dijkstra; this quantity is denoted by $INRS$ in \cite{bast2003heuristic}. \citet{bast2003heuristic} estimate the expected value of $INRS$.
+Said differently, the size of $|L_\theta'|$ is equal to the number of nodes that are inserted but never removed in the priority queue by the \Dijkstra\ algorithm. \cite{bast2003heuristic} estimate the expected value of this quantity, conditional on that many nodes are reachable from $s$ (“$R$ is large”).
 We summarise their findings in the following proposition.

-\begin{proposition}[\citet{bast2003heuristic}] Consider an instance from the random model introduced in Section \ref{ss:preli:random_graphs}.
+\begin{proposition}[\citet{bast2003heuristic}] Consider an instance from the random model introduced in Section \ref{sec:preliminaries}.
 Let $R$ be the number of reachable nodes from $s$ in the random graph.
 Then if $c\ge 8$ and $f\ge 4 \ln(n)$, it holds that $R$ is large, i.e. $R \geq (1-\delta)\alpha n$, for some $\alpha$ such that $\alpha = 1-\exp(-c\alpha)$ and $\delta$ small like 0.01.
 Moreover, the expected number of nodes that are inserted but never removed in the priority queue by the \Dijkstra\ algorithm, given that $R$ is large, is approximately:

 \end{proposition}